 A Larger Problem – Air Quality in Manhattan

-When taking a broader look at air quality in NYC, we can see that air pollution from Central Park’s surrounding areas can still impact park visitors.
+When taking a broader look at air quality and pollution in NYC, we can see that air pollution from Central Park’s surrounding areas can still impact park visitors.
 While traffic restrictions can be seen as a step in the right direction, improving air quality in Central Park as a whole remains an ongoing challenge.

 No Cars Means Less Air Pollution?
 Not Necessarily